ndevenish/Blender_ioEDM/README.md

 Preferences->Files->Addon path and enabling).
 This should not be necessary if debugging with `read.py`.

+FAQ
+===
+### Help!
+My animations aren't exporting!
+- Animations with an argument value of `-1` are not exported.
+Check that you have assigned an argument in the action editor
+- Scale animations are currently not understood
+- Only simple position/rotation keyframe animations are currently implemented

 Developers
 ==========
 - There is a `read.py` file that can be used to launch blender with an instant